Topics on topology and superstring theory: Preliminaries

 \subsection{Borel-Moore homology and cohomology with compact support}

 In the ordinary singular homology any chain, thus any cycle, must have compact support.
-However, there is a suitable notion of homology, called Borel-Moore homology (see \cite{BM}), which takes into account also non-compact cycles, and, as we now show, it naturally appears on manifolds if we start from cohomology and we want to define the Poincar\'e duals of non compactly-supported classes.
-It is usually treated in the literature in the sheaf-theoretic or simplicial version, thus we give a description analogous to the one of singular homology.
+However, there is a suitable notion of homology, called Borel-Moore homology \cite{BM}, which takes into account also non-compact cycles, and, as we now show, it naturally appears on manifolds if we start from cohomology and we want to define the Poincar\'e dual of non compactly-supported classes.
+It is usually treated in the literature in the sheaf-theoretic or simplicial version, thus we give a description analogous to the one of the singular homology.
+This section is contained in \cite[Chap.\ 3]{FR2}, with few variations.